rinliauw/rinliauw.github.io/content/projects/redstone-calculators/index.md

 The **Input** module is made up of three unintuitive keypads, for the first and second argument, and the operation.
 These two numbers are each saved in 8-bit volatile memory module, then the computation is done by directing those two numbers to the desired module.
-The wiring for this redirection makes the bulk of the whole structure.
+The wiring for this redirection makes up the bulk of the whole structure.

 The **Output** module contains 7-segment decimal displays for the numbers, supporting `-127` and `128` inclusive, as well as a binary to BCD converter.